What is a 40-Year Recertification?

-According to the Florida Building Code, the fundamental purpose of the required Safety Inspection Program and report is to confirm in reasonable fashion that the building or structure under consideration is safe for continued use under the present occupancy.
+According to the Florida Building Code, the fundamental purpose of the 40 year Building Safety Inspection and report is to confirm in reasonable fashion that the structure under consideration is safe for continued use under the present occupancy.

-40/50 Year Recertification Inspection Miami-Dade, Coral Gables, Homestead, Doral, Fort Lauderdale, Hollywood, Pembroke Pines, Miramar, Hallandale, Weston.
+40/50 Year Inspection or Building Recertification Miami-Dade, Coral Gables, Homestead, Doral, Fort Lauderdale, Hollywood, Pembroke Pines, Miramar, Hallandale, Weston.

-Required Real Estate Building Inspection is performed following the City local governments minimum inspection procedural minimum guidelines for required old building safety inspection program and might required the following inspections:
+40 Year Inspection of Real Estate property is performed following the County or City local governments minimum inspection procedural guidelines for old building safety inspection program and might need the following:

-- Level of illumination of the parking lot.
-(Miami-Dade County - Chapter 8C of the Code of relating to parking lot illumination.
-In accordance with Section 8C-2, the minimum prescribed standards for parking lot illumination contained in Section 8C-3 were made retroactive upon adoption of the original ordinance.
-As part of the submission for Recertification, it is required to submit a form certifying compliance with the parking lot illumination standards signed and sealed by a professional engineer).
+- Level of illumination of the parking lot (Miami-Dade County - Chapter 8C of the Code of relating to parking illumination.
+In accordance with Section 8C-2, the minimum prescribed standards for parking illumination contained in Section 8C-3 were made retroactive upon adoption of the original ordinance.
+As part of the submission, it is required to submit a form certifying compliance with the parking illumination standards signed and sealed by a professional engineer).

 - Compliance with guardrail for areas adjacent or abutting a canal, lake or other body of water in the parking spaces.

 We perform the building safety inspection in residential and commercial properties.

 Which properties are exempted from 40 Year Certification?